How to handle a denied home warranty claim

 How to avoid home warranty claim denials

-- Use licensed professionals for installations and repairs: Improper installation or DIY fixes can void coverage.
-Always use certified professionals, and keep documentation of the service.
+Improper installation or do-it-yourself (DIY) fixes can void home warranty coverage.
+Always use certified professionals, and keep documentation of services.

 What do home warranties usually cover?